CanonicalLtd/ubuntu-serverguide/en/installation.md

 partition, and a general rule for swap size is twice that of RAM.
 Enter the partition size, then choose *Primary*, then *Beginning*.

-> **Note**
->
-> A swap partition size of twice the available RAM capacity may not always be
-> desirable, especially on systems with large amounts of RAM.
-Calculating the
-> swap partition size for servers is highly dependent on how the system is
-> going to be used.
+!!!
+Note: A swap partition size of twice the available RAM capacity may not always be desirable, especially on systems with large amounts of RAM.
+Calculating the swap partition size for servers is highly dependent on how the system is going to be used.

 Select the *"Use as:"* line at the top.
 By default this is *"Ext4 journaling file system"*, change that to *"physical volume for RAID"* then *"Done setting